lbryio/lbry.com/content/faq/tipping.md

 When you receive a tip, the credits will come into your wallet, and you can see them in your Transaction History.
 However, since the credits come in as supporting a claim, they will not show in your available balance.

-To have these credits show in your balance, they must be unlocked via the wallet Overview/History page.
+To have these credits show in your balance, they must be unlocked.
+Tips can be unlocked in 1 of 2 ways.

+### 1. Unlocking tips by publish

+### 2. Unlocking tips in transaction history

+You can also unlock tips across all of your publishes in your transaction history.

 This is done by clicking the unlock icon next to `Tip` and then confirming your action on the following screen.
 Once the transaction is finalized, the icon will disappear.
-This also nullifies any help the support/tip was giving in terms of search results, trending, and top discovery mechanisms.

 Unlock tip: ![Unlock tip](https://spee.ch/@clem:0/tipunlock.png)

 Confirmation box: ![Confirmation box](https://spee.ch/@clem:0/tipconfirmation.png)

+## What are the downsides of unlocking tips?
+Are there any good rules to follow?

+While you should never hesitate to unlock LBC you need or want to spend, unlocking LBC does reduce the boost it gives to your content in terms of search results, trending, and discovery mechanisms.

+Aside from [community-controlled names](/faq/naming), which are just a small part of how your content is discovered, the rules about how unlocking tips will affect your content is complicated, and can change based on the overall popularity of the type of content you create.
+For example, a large amount of tips showing up on a previously obscure publish can mean more than a large amount of tips showing up on content that has received large tips before!

+If you're feeling uncertain, some easy advice to follow is:

+- Never unlock more than half the LBC on content that is performing well
+- Never go below 10 LBC on a piece of content you want to continue to get views

+But these rules are just suggestions and may change as LBRY evolves.

 ## How do I send a support? {#supports}